Area

 Scope

 Symposium will offer an opportunity for scientists to present and discuss the results of their research through oral and/or poster presentations exchanging knowledge, ideas and opinions between participants.
-It also will be a good opportunity for early carrier researchers and students to learn about the current state of research from experts in the field.
+It will also be a good opportunity for early carrier researchers and students to learn about the current state of research from experts in the field.

-The following materials in the covered topics are of special interest: UHT-Composites, Refractory materials, HEA, BMG alloys, lightweighting alloys, Polymers, ground-based technologies under microgravity conditions, Lunar soil exploitation, etc.
+The following materials in the covered topics are of special interest: UHT-Composites, Refractory materials, HEA, BMG alloys, lightweighting alloys, Polymers, ground-based technologies under microgravity conditions, Lunar soil exploitation, etc…

 Description